 Absentee joint owners

 An absentee owner surcharge applies to Victorian land owned by an absentee owner.
-From 1 January 2017, the surcharge is 1.5 per cent (previously 0.5 per cent).
+The surcharge is 1.5 per cent (before 1 January 2017, it was 0.5 per cent).

 If all the joint owners are absentee owners, the surcharge applies to the joint ownership and to each individual owner.